 When it comes to exploring the Atacama Desert, why take the tours?
 If you’re looking for things to do in San Pedro de Atacama and the surrounding Atacama Desert, hiring a campervan and doing a road trip should be at the top of your list.
 Either way, if you’re thinking about travelling to the area – these are the things to do in the Atacama Desert you shouldn’t miss…

 Everything was stiller than I’d ever thought possible.
-I’d watched as the park had emptied out and the tour buses had left one by one until we were the only people left in a vast, wide-open landscapes of The Atacama Desert.
+I’d watched as the park had emptied out and the tour buses had left one by one until we were the only people left in a vast, wide-open landscapes of Chile’s Atacama Desert.

 It was like someone had flicked a switch.
 One moment, there were people milling about the lake taking pictures and huddled in small groups.
 The next, we were alone.